-- Equifax, in which 143 million people had sensitive personal information exposed due to a vulnerability in the framework used to create its APIs.
+- Equifax, in which 143 million records were exposed due to a vulnerability in the framework used to create its APIs.

 In addition to ensuring any partners have done their due diligence with their APIs, there are a number of ways your organization can help prevent API security issues from laying bare your most sensitive data.

 First and foremost, remember that in Salesforce and other mission-critical cloud applications, an API is just as much of a user as an employee or third-party contractor.
 When enabling an application’s API access to Salesforce, consider creating a Salesforce user that’s only used for that unique integration.
 Set the user’s permissions to “API only” to specify that the user can only log in via the API.
 And make sure to avoid granting the permission “modify all data” to ensure the API cannot view all data stored in the database or edit any editable fields.